janchua19/practice-tdd-parking-lot-2021-8-1-15-16-40-779/src/TestCase.md

 # story 1
-[] Case1
+[X] Case1
     Given a parking lot and a car
     When park the car
     Then return a parking ticket

 [] Case2
-    Given a parking lot and a ticket
-    When fetch the car
+    Given a parking lot with a parked car and a parking ticket When fetch the car
-    Then return a car
+    Then return a parked car

 [] Case3
     Given a parking lot and a used ticket